upsun/bigfoot-multiapp-example/README.md

 </details>

 With your application now deployed on Upsun, things get more interesting.
-Run the command `symfony environment:branch new-feature` for your project, or open a trivial pull request off of your current branch.
+Run the command `upsun environment:branch new-feature` for your project, or open a trivial pull request off of your current branch.

 The resulting environment is an *exact* copy of production (or corresponding parent environment).
 It contains identical infrastructure to what's been defined in your configuration files, and even includes data copied from your production environment in its services.